jmdb-spikes/pallet-demo/README.md

 https://portal.aws.amazon.com/gp/aws/securityCredentials

 I found that the first one of these I had didn't work, so I generated a new one and then it seemed to be fine.

+If you look in the file "simple.clj" in this project, you will find a set of calls that can be executed in the REPL to do some cool stuff